 There are a range of factors to consider and ultimately the answer to this will depend to an extent on where you are walking and when.
-Boots are generally the best option as the toes are well protected, the ankles have good support and the they cushion the feet against sharp rocks as well as being suitable for walking through mud – so in the wetter months they’ll serve you well.
+Boots are generally the best option as the toes are well protected, the ankles have good support and they cushion the feet against sharp rocks as well as being suitable for walking through mud – so in the wetter months, they’ll serve you well.
 However they do have a drawback in that they can make your feet hot, so if walking through say Castile & Leon in the warm summer months.
 A lighter weight breathable shoe or outdoor trainer would serve you better.
-Conversely in the cooler months from October to April you’d want the warmth provided by boots.
+Conversely, in the cooler months from October to April, you’d want the warmth provided by boots.
 Runners are not really recommended – you may see people in them on the Camino but I wouldn’t want to walk in the rain or through the mountains in runners.

-If you’re still trying to decide between shoes and boots remember ultimately it’s about what fits your feet best and will prevent you getting blisters.
+If you’re still trying to decide between shoes and boots remember ultimately it’s about what fits your feet best and will prevent you from getting blisters.
 So another important consideration is your socks – again you will have to adapt the choice of materials according to the season you walk in.
 Avoid cheap cotton socks which once they get wet stay wet & can make your feet stink and lead to fungus problems.
-Purpose made hiking socks made with either synthetics or wool (merino is best) are the way to go, though the synethtics tend to last longer than ordinary wool.
+Purpose made hiking socks made with either synthetics or wool (merino is best) are the way to go, though the synthetics tend to last longer than ordinary wool.
 You will perhaps see many socks that purport to be for hiking but can make your feet sweat like crazy – if in doubt choose a reputable brand who specialise in hiking footwear and choose one appropriately rated for the season.

 What to bring?

 A thorny topic this one!
-It will depend somewhat on whether you are planning to carry all your own gear or use a luggage transfer service, (this is usually included with guided and self guided travel arrangements.)
-If carrying your pack then every kilo counts and the common consensus is to aim for around 7kg or less as you could could regret any extra weight on those long days.
+It will depend somewhat on whether you are planning to carry all your own gear or use a luggage transfer service, (this is usually included with guided and self-guided travel arrangements.)
+If carrying your pack then every kilo counts and the common consensus is to aim for around 7kg or less as you could regret any extra weight on those long days.
 If your main bag is transported for you then your daypack should be relatively light as it will just contain water, snacks, guidebook, jacket, sunscreen, camera or other essential personal effects.

 Plan carefully when getting your gear together when carrying your own pack.
 You need to wear good boots and socks, and carry a good waterproof backpack with such items in it as a waterproof jacket in case of rain (some people carry a folding umbrella), your camera and money/passport, maps/guide books, a phone, spare socks & underwear, change of clothes, some emergency food and a water bottle.
-Generally you don’t need to carry too much water as it is freely available on most stages – exceptions should be noted in your guidebook.
+Generally, you don’t need to carry too much water as it is freely available on most stages – exceptions should be noted in your guidebook.
 What you pack will depend on you – some aim to travel with a minimalist ideal and a bible may be more important than a phone.
-For others a good book in the evenings is non-negotiable, the next person it may be an ipad.
+For others a good book in the evenings is non-negotiable, the next person it may be an iPad.

-There is a wealth of advice out there from other Pilgrims and it’s good to look at some of the online forums where people have offered advice on what they found were the most useful items to bring:
+There is a wealth of advice out there from other Pilgrims and it’s good to look at some of the online forums where people have offered advice on what they found were the most useful items to bring.